kevsofr/Sample.Api/README.md

 - PUT /api/values/{id} => Update a value
 - DELETE /api/values/{id} => Delete a value by id

+The data are persisted in a very simple in-memory storage.

 This API is secured by JWT authentication.

 To have an access token, you have to use authority : [Sample.IdentityProvider](https://github.com/kevsofr/Sample.IdentityProvider).